Skip to main content

 Export Results to an AWS S3 Bucket

-You can set up an export of analytical and list results to an AWS S3 Bucket, which has the overall steps shown below.
+You can set up an export of analytical and list results to an AWS S3 bucket for the following clean room types:

 Note